 The California Environmental Quality Act (CEQA) requires agencies to evaluate the environmental implications of land use actions.
-An Initial Study and Mitigated Negative Declaration (IS 17-31; Attachment 8) was prepared and circulated for public review in compliance with CEQA from July 15, 2020 to August 18, 2020.
-Comments were received by CalFIRE, PG&E and the Lake County Department of Water Resources; no comments objecting the project were received (comments are included in Attachment 7).
+An Initial Study and Mitigated Negative Declaration (IS 17-31; Exhibit 9) was prepared and circulated for public review in compliance with CEQA from July 15, 2020 to August 18, 2020.
+No comments objecting the project were received.